djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 Academic analysis by Stanford <a href="#ref6">[6]</a> found no correlation between regular season and postseason performance (p-value: 0.6201), while a comprehensive Braves Journal study concluded that playoffs are "90% crapshoot, 10% skill" <a href="#ref7">[7]</a>.

 The small sample size problem is a fundamental issue in the playoffs.
 While batting statistics require 200+ plate appearances to stabilize, playoff series provide players with only 15–30 plate appearances, resulting in massive variance.
-Even Oakland's signature OBP- the cornerstone of their analytical advantage - declined 11% in playoffs (.305 vs .341 regular season), demonstrating how short series neutralize statistical edges.
+Even Oakland's signature OBP, which is the cornerstone of their analytical advantage, declined 11% in the playoffs (.305 vs .341 regular season), demonstrating how short series neutralize statistical edges.

 This randomness explains why sabermetricians often view regular-season performance as a more reliable indicator of a team's true quality than its playoff results.